Fast quantum state discrimination with nonlinear PTP channels

 It is not known whether effective nonlinearity can actually be used to enhance quantum information processing.
 Perhaps any {\it nonlinear} advantage is an artifact of approximations and could never be realized \cite{13030371,13107301,150706334}.
 Childs and Young \cite{150706334} used the speedup predicted for optimal qubit state discrimination with Gross-Pitaevskii nonlinearity to derive a complexity theoretic bound on the long-time accuracy of the Gross-Pitaevskii equation itself (though weaker than a known bound \cite{150706334}).
 Can a different nonlinearity be used, or can the Gross-Pitaevskii nonlinearity be used in another way?
 Is speedup the only possible advantage; what about noise resilience?
 The purpose of this paper is to explore these questions by providing a framework for studying known nonlinear channels from an information processing perspective, and for proposing new ones that might be experimentally realizable in the near future.
-The framework should be applicable to specially designed strongly correlated quantum materials that are open and possibly operated under extreme conditions (think non-Hermitian exciton-polariton condensates \cite{GaoNat15,210701675}).
+The framework should be applicable to strongly correlated quantum materials, such as non-Hermitian exciton-polariton condensates \cite{GaoNat15,210701675}, that are open and operated under extreme conditions.
 We aim to impose as little structure as possible on the allowed evolution beyond preserving the Hermitian symmetry, positive semi-definiteness, and trace of the density matrix $X$.
-Stochastic nonlinearity \cite{GisinHPA89,GisinJPA92,GisinJPA95}, including projective measurement with post-selection \cite{9905064,KissPRA06,KissPRL11,190712606}, is also a useful resource, but will not be covered here.
-Therefore we restrict ourselves to deterministic nonlinear positive trace-preserving (PTP) channels \cite{SudarshanPR61}.
+Stochastic nonlinearity \cite{\STOCHASTIC}, including projective measurement with postselection \cite{\POSTSELECTION} and weak continuous measurement \cite{\WEAK}, is known to be a useful resource, but is not considered here.\footnote{As discussed below, postselected measurement is formally in the NINO class, but is stochastic.} Therefore we restrict ourselves to deterministic nonlinear positive trace-preserving (PTP) channels \cite{SudarshanPR61}.
 We do not attempt to derive an effective nonlinear theory from an underlying physical model, but instead try to identify what types of nonlinearity are desirable, and why.
-However we will only scratch the surface of this interesting but formidable problem.
+However we will only scratch the surface of this formidable problem.